 In January, it feels like everyone is ready for a fresh start.
 We might make New Year’s resolutions about food: wanting to cook more, wanting to eat more healthfully, wanting to drink less, and such.

-For me, my usual orders are tacos, sushi, cheeseburgers, cocktails, pasta, and chicken sandwiches.
+For me, my usual orders are tacos, chicken wings, sushi, cheeseburgers, cocktails, pasta, and chicken sandwiches.
 Notice how salads aren’t on my usual list.
 I know I should eat more salads, but I much prefer to pay $5 for a package of spinach that haunts me all week from my fridge until I muster enough energy to throw some cucumbers and dressing on it and call it salad.

 Enough of the sad salads this new year.
 If I’m going to eat salad, it had better be a great salad, not just good for you.
 I’m talking flavors, textures, and some pizzazz.
 I tried lots of salads around town, and here’s my list of five scrumptious salads for when we have a hankering for greens.

 Even though I am a sucker for the gooey butter cake and Italian beef sandwich at Baxter’s, I enjoyed the Baxter’s salad ($12).
 Made with baby mixed greens, smoked Gouda, chopped tomatoes, candied walnuts, sliced apples, thin red onion, shredded carrots, and a champagne vinaigrette, this salad was excellent.
 There were lots of greens and a very generous heap of salad toppings.
 Lightly dressed, the salad was good, but the best part was the plentiful toppings: the smoky Gouda, the candied nuts, and crisp apple slices.
 A bite with both apple and cheese was superb: cold crisp fruit and creamy smoked Gouda was a combination that made my mouth so very happy.
 Oftentimes, salads don’t have enough extras to make eating the greens worth it, but Baxter’s knows how to salad.